i-krishna/Business-Analytics/README.md

 Stauber, M. (n.d.).
 Histography.io. https://histography.io/

-# Spatial Data Science by Krishna Damarla
+# Spatial Data Science
+by Krishna Damarla, Spring Term 2 of 2024

 The below map is a graphical representation of the London underground transport system (commonly known as the Tube).
 To explain it to a transportation manager with no technical background on spatial data analysis (Rey, et al., 2020), I will use the following points: